 We have prepared this Audit Plan to inform you of the planned scope and timing of the audit for the purpose of carrying out and discharging your responsibilities and exercising oversight over our audit of the consolidated financial statements.

 We have set out below a summary of changes that have been taken into consideration in planning the audit for the current period:

 Your organization

-There are no identified changes in your organization that would impact our audit approach in the current year.
+• We are not aware of changes that would impact our planned audit approach.